AdrianDieDose/2022_portfolio/README.md

 # 2022_portfolio
-This Portfolio will show my Hobbys and some API CALLS
+This Portfolio will showcase some of my Projects and provide contact info.